threefoldfoundation/info_threefold_pub/wiki/communication/launch_announcements/searchingdevs.md

 ![](img/visionarydevs.jpg)

-The ThreeFold Foundation team is looking for experienced, passionate developers who want to build a better world.
+The ThreeFold Dubai team is looking for experienced, passionate developers who want to build a better world.

 They will help our software development team build and maintain highly scalable infrastructures and features utilizing our peer-to-peer Internet Capacity and decentralized ID system.